airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 -   Why do indexes usually start at 0?

--   If I issued the command `movl data_items(,%edi,4), %eax` and data_items was address 3634 and EDI held the value 13, what address would you be using to move into EAX?
+-   If I issued the command `movl data_items(,%edi,4), %eax` and data_items was address 3634 and _%edi_ held the value 13, what address would you be using to move into _%eax_?

 -   List the general-purpose registers.